 The Junior League of Nashville is a member of the Association of Junior Leagues International (AJLI).
-Of the 295 leagues around the world with a total 125,000 members, the JLN is among the largest in the association.
+Of the 295 leagues around the world with a total of 125,000 members, the JLN is among the largest in the association.
 JLN has founded many important Nashville resources, such as the Nashville Children’s Theatre, Renewal House, Our Kids, and the JLN Children’s Services at the downtown Nashville Public Library.

 Our first community project was the Junior League Home for Crippled Children, founded in 1923 as a rehabilitation hospital for children with polio.
 In 1970, the Junior League merged that facility with the then-new Vanderbilt Children’s Hospital, and the hospital remains a major focus of JLN philanthropy and volunteer support.

-Our work is supported by community support and donations, Annual Fund gifts, membership dues, and by our major fundraisers.
+Our work is supported by community support and donations, Annual Fund gifts, membership dues, and our major fundraisers.

-JLN has been recognized for its volunteer management by one of our partner agencies, Hands On Nashville, in conjunction with the mayor’s office of Metro Nashville.
+JLN has been recognized for its volunteer management by Hands On Nashville, in conjunction with the mayor’s office of Metro Nashville.

 The Junior League of Nashville is a premier women’s volunteer organization that offers our members the opportunity to build meaningful relationships with others who are unified by a desire to give back to our community.
 Through the talents of a diverse membership we will support and enrich the lives of women, children and families in our community.
 Together we have greater impact than we do individually.